 I am also fully accredited with British Association for Behavioural and Cognitive Psychotherapies (BABCP), the UK's leading organization for CBT (090129).
 I am enhanced DBS checked and registered with the Information Commissioner's Office, in order to maintain data confidentiality.

-Dr Katrina Bayliss BSc (Hons), MSc, DClinPsy, CPsychol Clinical Psychologist I am a qualified Clinical Psychologist with experience of working with children, adults and older adults.
+Dr Katrina Bayliss BSc (Hons), MSc, DClinPsy, CPsychol Chartered Clinical Psychologist I am a qualified Clinical Psychologist with experience of working with children, adults and older adults.
 I have worked with a range of difficulties including: anxiety and depression; trauma; physical health issues; relationship difficulties; and life transitions.
 My work with children and adolescents has covered an array of issues including: selective mutism; phobias; sleep difficulties; separation anxiety; social anxiety; issues attending school; and Covid related worries, to name a few.
 I am experienced in working with children who have ADHD and Autism.

 I have specialist skills in neuropsychology, meaning I am able to complete cognitive assessments and assess memory in both children and adults.